 In Belgium you never have to look far to see a castle or an abbey.
 In Leuven, we have both: the Arenberg Castle and Park Abbey or Abdij van Park, as we say which is on the outskirts of the city.

-Park Abbey was founded in the 12th century under the influence of Duke Godfrey II, the Bearded one.
-He owned a large park in Leuven and asked the Norbertines to occupy a small church he had on his grounds, hence the name “Park Abbey”.
+Park Abbey Leuven was founded in the 12th century under the influence of Duke Godfrey II (the Bearded).
+He owned a large park in Leuven and asked the Norbertines to occupy a small church he had on his grounds, hence the name Park Abbey/ Abdij van Park.

 Abdij van Park 7, Leuven

-Where to stay in Leuven
+Where to stay

-If you're looking for an apartment rather than a hotel, I recommend checking airbnb.
-Sign up through my link and get a discount on your first stay!
+If you're looking for an apartment in Leuven rather than a hotel, I recommend checking airbnb.
+Sign up through my link and receive a discount on your first stay!

 Leuven can easily be reached by train from other cities as well as from Brussels Airport, which is the best airport to fly to if you plan on visiting Leuven.